 Let’s look at some examples.

-The ASPCA has a clear and easy to use dedicated page on its website:
+The ASPCA has a dedicated matching gifts page on its website where donors can discover their match-eligibility: